obss/trapper/README.md

    special tokens e.g. the `<CONTEXT>` for a context dependent task, you can store these tokens by setting the `_TASK_SPECIFIC_SPECIAL_TOKENS` class variable in your TokenizerWrapper subclass.
 Otherwise, you can directly use TokenizerWrapper.

+5) **MetricHandler**:
+    This class is responsible for postprocess operations applied to prediction outputs.
+    In this particular class it is needed to transform the prediction outputs to a suitable format to be fed in metrics for computation.
+For example, using BLEU in a language generation task, the prediction outputs need to be converted to string or list of strings, which is the behavior of the default implementation.
+However, for extractive question answering task in which the prediction outputs are returned as start and end indices pointing the answer within the context, additional information (e.g context in such case) may be needed, so before directly decoding the outputs in this case does not work, and additional operation needs to be done by converting prediction outputs to actual answer extracted from the context, you are able to do these kind of operations through `MetricHandler`, storing additional information, converting prediction outputs to strings, directly decoding the outputs, etc. This class also optionally uses `LabelMapper` for required tasks.

 #### Registering classes from custom modules to the library